Austrian authorities recall HiPP baby food after rat poison discovery - PRESS AI WORLD

 side-post-image

-• HiPP baby food recalled in Austria after rat poison was discovered in a jar.
+• HiPP baby food jars recalled in Austria after rat poison was detected.

 SHARE THIS ARTICLE: